Stay up to date

 Residence: New York, NY

-Although he now rides for the US, Mario Deslauriers is a native of Canada who began riding at a young age, coached by his father, Roger.
-In 1984, the 19-years old Deslauriers became the youngest rider ever to win the FEI World Cup Final, a record he still holds today.
+Mario Deslauriers is a native of Canada who began riding at a young age, coached by his father, Roger.
+In 1984, the 19-year old Deslauriers became the youngest rider ever to win the FEI World Cup Final, a record he still holds today.
 He was also the first Canadian to capture the title.

 Deslauriers had a sensational 1997 season winning several Grand Prix competitions and capturing the Canadian Show Jumping Championship for the second time, the first being in 1992 with Alemao.